linkedin/css-blocks/README.md

 output mode used because it is familiar and more human readable than other output modes.

-How a css block becomes available to markup in a template is specific to the individual template syntax and framework conventions.
+How a CSS block becomes available to markup in a template is specific to the individual template syntax and framework conventions.
 See Template Integrations below for more details on specifically supported frameworks.